 What is Kamili Yoga™?

-Kamili Yoga™ is a modern and holistic African-American system of Yoga.
-From the African Swahili word for “complete” and the Indian Sanskrit word for “union,” Kamili Yoga™ is born of the need for more systems of Yoga that specifically center the cultures and histories of the African continent and diaspora.
-Kamili Yoga™ consists of three structured core tenets, each of which is rooted in the exploration and celebration of Pan-African traditions and peoples, from the African ancestors spread across the Motherland to the Black descendants dispersed around the world.
+Kamili Yoga™ is an Afrocentric system for Black holistic wellness.
+From the African Swahili word for “complete” and the Indian Sanskrit word for “union,” Kamili Yoga™ is born of the need for more systems of Yoga that center and celebrate cultures of the African continent and diaspora.
+Kamili Yoga™ consists of three structured core tenets, each of which is rooted in the exploration of Pan-African knowledge and traditions, from the African ancestors spread across the Motherland to the Black descendants dispersed around the world.

 The Three Pillars